xrdocs/ncs5500/_tutorials/bgp-evpn-irb-configuration.md

 </pre>
 </div>

-Below output shows the cef programming for Host-1's prefix (10.0.0.10/32) on Leaf-5.
-We can observe that we have ECMP paths available to reach to Host-1 and bgp multipathing is operational.
+Lastly, we can verify the cef table for Host-1's prefix (10.0.0.10/32) on Leaf-5.
+We can observe that we have ECMP paths available to reach to Host-1 and BGP multipathing is operational.
 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>